-Also, while in Toronto, stop in at the Hockey Hall of Fame.
-Some 65,000 square feet are filled to the brim with artifacts, mementos and relics straight from the rink.
+While in Toronto, check out the Hockey Hall of Fame.
+We're talking 65,000 square feet filled to the brim with artefacts, mementos and relics straight from the rink.
 Learn about the 388 members inducted into the Hall of Fame, and see the sticks, gloves, pucks, and even nets from some of the greatest games ever played.
 Test your shooting and goalie skills with state-of-the-art games, see if you could make it as a play-by-play commentator, and grab a seat in a replica NHL dressing room.
-And, most important of all, touch the actual Stanley Cup.
+And, most important of all, touch the Stanley Cup with your bare hands.

 Toronto is Canada’s biggest city and has the biggest variety of professional sports teams.
-The Toronto Raptors, as most basketball fans are aware, are the only NBA team based in Canada (RIP Vancouver Grizzlies).
-As the only team, they have the weight of an entire country of basketball lovers behind them.
+The Toronto Raptors are the only NBA team based in Canada (RIP Vancouver Grizzlies) and have the weight of an entire country of basketball lovers behind them.

 Led by the likes of DeMar DeRozan and Kyle Lowry, the Raptors represent Canada’s hoop dreams year after year.
-On any visit to the 6, you’ll want to stop in at the Air Canada Centre, rub shoulders with Drake, and take in a game.
+Stop in at the Air Canada Centre, rub shoulders with Drake, and take in a game.
 We the North.

 What’s the difference between Canadian and American football?
 A better question might be "what do they actually have in common?"

 Canadian football uses a different ball, a longer field, a bigger team, and fewer downs, creating a game with a different feel altogether.
 That being said, any football fan will feel right at home in the stands at a CFL game, surrounded by cheering, jersey-adorned fans with painted faces.